pkrmf/dependencyswapper/README.md

 Dependencyswapper also known as `depswapper` is a CocoaPods plugin that allows to switch between "dev/test/prod" environments with just running a simple ruby command.

 As a watchOS, tvOS and iOS Framework developer I often find myself wanting to debug my non source Frameworks to make sure the problem is not in my dependent Application/Framework.
 It is always time consuming to have to find the `Podfile`, then look for the git repository of the Framework I want to debug and then google the syntax to read from a git repository.
-With this ruby gem, the only thing you need to do is keep track of your Framework repositories and add them to the `~/.depswapper/depmapper.json` file.
+With `depswapper` you will be able to change between source/non source pods with just one command in the terminal.

 ## Installation